thoughtbot/apprenticeship/markdown/get-a-job.md

   home.
 * Clean it up.
-The classic image of the developer has them wearing T-shirts and jeans on a scooter, but if you put on a shirt and maybe a jacket, it shows you care what the interviewee thinks of you.
+The classic image of the developer has them wearing T-shirts and jeans on a scooter, but if you put on a shirt and maybe a jacket, it shows you care what the interviewer thinks of you.
 * You should care about specific choices and demonstrate reasoning to support them
-* Conversely, you should also be flexible and open minded when considering other's opinions, not combatative or dogmatic.
+* Conversely, you should also be flexible and open-minded when considering other's opinions, not combative or dogmatic.
 * Say so if you don't know the answer, but then try to reason through an answer *out loud* or discuss where you would find an answer.
 * You should research the company and your interviewer deeply.
 Know their online